Skip to main content

 • Can cancel arbitrary time periods (single 3-hour blocks, multiple days, weeks, etc.)

-Cancellation is used when market bids have been canceled (e.g., because required battery SoC levels cannot be reached).
-Bids can be canceled up to 1 hour before delivery (gate closure).
+Cancellation is used when market offers have been canceled (e.g., because required battery SoC levels cannot be reached).
+Offers can be canceled up to 1 hour before delivery (gate closure).

 Schedule interpretation rules